snagovskiy/supportBot/README.md

 # supportBot
-Example of a support bot, answers to frequently asked questions The bot is written in JavaScript using the library grammY
+Example of a support bot, answers to frequently asked questions The bot is written in JavaScript using the library grammY.

 1. Clone the repository
 2. Use: npm i